Mvellimana/ME396P-Final-Project/README.md

 ## What You Need Before Using the Tool
 #### 1. Install the Lily music engraving environment
   * Lily Pond is a sheet music compiler and is needed to visually display music in our program.
 Follow the instructions on the [Lily Pond website](https://lilypond.org/download.html).
+Be sure to complete installation and follow setup instructions.
+  * It is advised to open the application and try out their provided sample!
+    * Mac: Open Lilypond, and save the file as instructed on the text editor.
+Then, select Compile > Typeset file.
+This should generate a PDF of the provided music notes.
+    * PC: Open Lilypond, and save the file as instructed on the text editor.
+Then, right click the .ly file on your desktop, and generate PDF.
-   * IMPORTANT: If you are using a Mac or PC, be sure to follow the instructions under "Running on the command-line".
+  * **IMPORTANT**: If you are using a Mac or PC, be sure to follow the instructions under "Running on the command-line".
 This is on the webpage after you select your operating system when downloading.
+    * If you are using Spyder on Mac, you will likely need to repeat these steps for you anaconda bin directory.
+This bin directory should already exist, and if so, you will only need to repeat steps 2-5.
+It is usually located at a file path as such:
+     > /Users/<username>/opt/anaconda3/bin
+      or
+     > /Users/<username>/opt/anaconda3/condabin
+  * When running the Music Player application:
+    * If using a PC, you may need to run your Python editor as administrator.
+    * If if using a Mac, you may need to grant Lilypond permission to run.
+You can find this in System Preferences > Security & Privacy > General > Allow Apps Downloaded from: "App Store and Identified Developers".
+You may also need to unblock Lilypond under this selection, after the first time you try to run the application.
+     *
 #### 2. Install the necesary external python packages, more information on their respective documenation websites (listed on Dependencies & Packages)
   * Package for communicating with the Lilypond application
     > pip install mingus